 The Ocean

-The film is filled with maritime themes, referencing personal connections to the ocean and reflecting the philosophical notion of life as a voyage—a journey fraught with storms and tranquility, much like the human condition.
+The film is filled with maritime themes, referencing personal connections to the ocean (I grew up on the beach) and reflecting the philosophical notion of life as a voyage—a journey fraught with storms and tranquility, much like the human condition.
 The sea becomes a metaphor for the subconscious, with its hidden depths and turbulent surfaces, mirroring the tumultuous interplay between our visible actions and hidden thoughts.
+This is also a callback to the “ship in the ocean” thought experiment that the characters are discussing in the film.

 Mental Health

 Set against the backdrop of a world cautiously reemerging from the pandemic, "Shells" captures the poignant reunion of two couples stepping out of prolonged social distancing and self-seclusion.
-This context of reconnection amidst the lingering shadows of isolation amplifies the film’s exploration of mental health and well-being.
+But this is not a film about mental illness - it’s a film about mental reality.
+There’s a quiet turbulence that many of us live with, but rarely talk about out loud.
+This film is just talking about it.

 “Ultimately, this is a film about connection and community.
 To get there, some shells needed to crack open - but this is the entire point.
 In today’s world, we view connection differently.
 Low-stakes, light-touch encounters where words are prescribed and predictable, sounding heavy, but feeling light.
-I wanted the film to scream, to howl, to grunt and to plead.
-I wanted everything laid bare and under the weight of water, so that at least these four people might truly see each other for one night.”
+I wanted the film to take people below the surface and touch in on something deeper, if only for ten minutes.”

 — Josh S. Rose